 The Samsung Galaxy Tab 7.7 features a Super AMOLED display that gives crystal clear pictures and much better viewing angles as compared to most other tablets in the sub 8 inch category.

 The tablet is powered by a 1.4 GHZ Dual Core processor and also has an inbuilt 1 GB of RAM.
 The 1280 x 800 WXGA display has a screen resolution of 197 ppi.

 As with most other tablet manufacturers, the Galaxy 7.7 tab ships with one of the three standard inbuilt storage options; 16, 32 or 64 GB.
 However, if you think that space might be a constraint in the future, you also have the option of expanding up to another 32 GB using the micro SD slot.

 The tablet currently ships with the Honeycomb OS from Android, though Samsung has confirmed that it will upgrade the OS to Ice Cream Sandwich very soon.

-The Samsung Galaxy 7.7 is among the best that has come out of the Samsung Stable and is a serious contender for the best tablet award if there is one among the current crop of tablets.
-However, the 7.7 does not come cheap.
+The Samsung Galaxy 7.7 is among the best that has come out of the Samsung stable and is a serious contender for the best tablet award if there is one among the current crop of tablets.
+However, it does not come cheap.